-After a quick visit to the Yankee Recipe Archive, Italian Zucchini Crescent Pie caught my eye with its abundance of fresh, sliced zucchini, assortment of herbs, and (let’s face it) the convenience of using refrigerated crescent roll dough for the crust instead of getting out my pastry blender and trying to keep the butter in my pie dough chilled on a hot summer day.
+This recipe for Italian Zucchini Crescent Pie caught my eye with its abundance of fresh, sliced zucchini, assortment of herbs, and (let’s face it) the convenience of using refrigerated crescent roll dough for the crust instead of getting out my pastry blender and trying to keep the butter in my pie dough chilled on a hot summer day.

 Once your zucchini, onion, and cheese mixture is ready, assembling this Italian Zucchini Crescent Pie is a breeze.
 The crescent roll dough is pressed into the pie plate, a little dijon mustard is spread on the crust for flavor, and the cooked veggies, herbs, and cheese are poured in.

 My one complaint with this recipe (which I have since updated online so you shouldn’t have the same problem) is that it did not call for the zucchini to be drained.
 Like eggplant, zucchini holds a lot of liquid, so when using them in bread or a pie it’s essential to give them time to “sweat out” their excess water.

 For this recipe, after you’ve sliced them up, add a few shakes of salt and place the zucchini in a colander over the sink for an hour.
 You’ll end up with a much better (drier) texture in your pie.
 You can see below how much pooling liquid I had on the surface.
 It still tasted great, but it took more than a few paper towels worth of blotting.